Cross-Modality Neuroimage Synthesis: A Survey: Abstract

 Multi-modality imaging improves disease diagnosis and reveals distinct deviations in tissues with anatomical properties.
 The existence of completely aligned and paired multi-modality neuroimaging data has proved its effectiveness in brain research.
-However, collecting fully-aligned and paired data is expensive or even impractical, since it faces many difficulties, including high cost, long time duration, image corruption, and privacy issues.
-An alternative solution is to explore either unsupervised or weakly-supervised learning methods to synthesize the absent neuroimaging data.
-In this paper, we provide a comprehensive review of cross-modality synthesis for neuroimages, from the perspectives of weakly-supervised and unsupervised settings, loss functions, evaluation metrics, ranges of modality, datasets, and the synthesis-based downstream applications.
-We begin with highlighting several opening challenges for cross-modality neuroimage synthesis.
+However, collecting fully aligned and paired data is expensive or even impractical, since it faces many difficulties, including high cost, long acquisition time, image corruption, and privacy issues.
+An alternative solution is to explore unsupervised or weakly supervised learning methods to synthesize the absent neuroimaging data.
+In this paper, we provide a comprehensive review of cross-modality synthesis for neuroimages, from the perspectives of weakly supervised and unsupervised settings, loss functions, evaluation metrics, imaging modalities, datasets, and downstream applications based on synthesis.
+We begin by highlighting several opening challenges for cross-modality neuroimage synthesis.
 Then, we discuss representative architectures of cross-modality synthesis methods under different supervisions.
-This is followed by a stepwise in-depth analysis to evaluate how cross-modality neuroimage synthesis improves the performances of its downstream tasks.
+This is followed by a stepwise in-depth analysis to evaluate how cross-modality neuroimage synthesis improves the performance of its downstream tasks.
 Finally, we summarize the existing research findings and point out future research directions.
 All resources are available at \href{https://github.com/M-3LAB/awesome-multimodal-brain-image-systhesis}{https://github.com/M-3LAB/awesome-multimodal-brain-image-systhesis}.

 \ccsdesc[500]{Applied computing~Health informatics}

 \keywords{cross-domain, multi-modality neuroimaging synthesis, medical image analysis, deep learning}